mkvlrn/ts-new/readme.md

 ## tools and configurations

-Each project will have the following tools and configurations:
+Each project will be an ESM (`type: module`) project with the following tools and configurations:

 - [editorconfig](https://editorconfig.org/) to maintain consistent coding styles between different editors and IDEs
 - [git](https://git-scm.com/) with a standard `.gitignore` file